Emerging Leaders Institute

 Toni is also a mama, creative, and explorer with her daughter and husband in Portland, OR.

-2022 APPLICATION PERIOD IS OPEN
+2023 APPLICATION PERIOD IS NOW OPEN!

 $200 per participant.
 Application deadline is September 1st.
 Once applicants have been selected, applicants will be invoiced.